 - Croup symptoms may have been caused by an insect sting or inhaled object.

 - Your child has bluish lips or skin color.

 - There is stridor (a noise when breathing in).

 - There is a tugging-in of the muscles between the ribs when breathing in.

 - Your child is struggling to breathe.

-Viral croup; Laryngotracheobronchitis - acute; Spasmodic croup; Barking cough - croup
+Viral croup; Laryngotracheobronchitis; Spasmodic croup; Barking cough; Laryngotracheitis

 Rose E. Pediatric respiratory emergencies: upper airway obstruction and infections.
 In: Walls RM, Hockberger RS, Gausche-Hill M, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 9th ed.
 Philadelphia, PA: Elsevier; 2018:chap 167.